jeremynguyenn/Embedded-Kernel-Driver-MAX30102-Pulse-Oximeter-and-Heart-Rate/README.md

-# MAX30102 Sensor Driver for Raspberry Pi (RUN for file max30102-kernel-module-advance)
+# MAX30102 Sensor Driver for Raspberry Pi

-This project provides a Linux kernel module for the MAX30102 heart rate and SpO2 sensor, along with a user-space application to interact with the sensor.
-The driver supports I2C communication, interrupt handling, FIFO management, and IOCTL operations for configuration and data retrieval.
+This project provides a Linux kernel module for the MAX30102 heart rate and SpO2 sensor, integrated with a user-space application for seamless interaction.
+The driver supports I2C communication, interrupt handling, FIFO management, temperature reading, and IOCTL operations, leveraging Linux subsystems like input, hwmon, debugfs, sysfs, and regulator support for robust functionality.

 ## Table of Contents
 - [Installation](#installation)